Set jetting around New Zealand locations

-New Zealand’s most popular set-jetting trail is inspired by The Lord of the Rings.
-The trilogy was filmed in many locations throughout New Zealand, which became the fictional Middle-earth.
+New Zealand’s most popular set-jetting trail is inspired by The Lord of the Rings Trilogy and more recently The Hobbit Trilogy.
+Both Trilogies have been filmed in many locations across New Zealand, with many of these locations becoming the well-known settings for Middle-earth.

 In the Central North Island, the eerie volcanic landscape of Tongariro National Park with its three active volcanoes became Mordor - home of the dark lord Sauron.

 Rivendell, temporary home of the elves in Middle-earth, is located in Kaitoke Regional Park - north of New Zealand’s capital city, Wellington.
 Although film sets have been dismantled and the park returned to its natural state, the area where Rivendell was set is a beautiful picnic spot with river swimming and bush walks.

 Lord of the Rings Trilogy and The Hobbit Trilogy - South Island locations

 Queenstown, the Southern Alps and Southern Lakes district in the South Island were all featured extensively in action and backdrop location shoots for The Lord of the Rings Trilogy and The Hobbit Trilogy.

 Aoraki Mt Cook, New Zealand’s highest mountain peak, became Middle-earth’s Misty Mountains.
 The mountain provided the backdrop to the opening sequence of The Two Towers.